cschnidr/phpinfo/README.md

 In case of hard reset of the VM, your sim might be complain about a defect root volume.
 Here is how to fix it: https://vmstorageguy.wordpress.com/2017/05/05/how-to-ontap-9-1-root-volume-damaged/ In short:
--reset the Sime
+- reset the Sim-VM
--hit ctrl-c right after POST to get on the firmware prompt -on the firmware prompt.
+- hit ctrl-c right after POST to get on the firmware prompt
+- on the firmware prompt.
 Enter the following command and reboot:
 ```
 unsetenv bootarg.init.boot_recovery
 boot_ontap